eclipse-sumo/sumo/docs/web/docs/Simulation/Output/SSM_Device.md

 - [BR](#br) (brake rate)
 - [SGAP](#sgap) (spacing)
 - [TGAP](#tgap) (time headway)

+!!! note
     For the selection in the device's output, the abbreviations have to be used.

 Please note that some SSMs only apply to a specific encounter or are computed differently for different encounters.
 For crossing and merging situations, we consider "expected" entry and exit times with respect to the conflict zone.